caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 **IMPORTANT:**

 * **Do not use color as the only way to convey information.
 For example: If you want to convey success, use text or another way to indicate success in addition to the color green.**
-* **This is also important from a cultural standpoint.
-Not everyone using your site may understand your use of green or any other color the way you do.**
+* **This is also important from a cultural sensitivity standpoint.
+Not everyone using your site may understand your use of color.**

+**For more information see: [Creating Culturally Customized Content for Website Translation](https://www.globalizationpartners.com/2011/08/10/creating-culturally-customized-content-for-website-translation/).** {{FLAG THIS FOR TEAM REVIEW -- EXTERNAL LINK}}

 ----